sethmlarson/sethmlarson.dev/app/markdown/2024-09-22/pycon-taiwan-2024.md

 > for producing secure software to meet user expectations.
 >
 > Luckily for us, many of the tools, data, and systems already exist to
-> help us discuss and **build a culture of security for Python**.
+> help us **build a culture of security for Python**.
 These tools help relay messages
 > between software creators and users so we collaborate closely on this shared goal.
 >
 > By actively participating you are starting the positive feedback loop of software security, making users safer faster!